Aniket-AI-30/fraud_detection/README.md

   - Precision
   - F1 Score
 - **Deployment**:
-  - The Random Forest model has been deployed.
+  - The Model was deployed using Railway.app.

 ## Dataset
 The dataset used for this project consists of transaction records credit card used in The US with multiple features indicative of fraudulent activities.